 The table below defines the available call leg facts.

-|Call leg fact||Definition|
+|Call leg metric||Definition|

-|Call Leg Wrap-Up Time||Total wrap-up time in seconds associated with the agent’s call leg.
+|Leg wrap-up time||The total wrap-up time in seconds associated with the agent’s call leg.
 Customer legs will default to 0 seconds.|

-Call leg attributes
+Key call leg attributes

 The table below defines the available call leg attributes.